 - Consider your foreground.
 You might be so excited to photograph the aurora that you forget to put any thought into composition.
 Iceland is full of stunning geologic features like mountains, glaciers, waterfalls, and lakes.
 Put one of these in your foreground and your photos will be even more interesting.

-Have other questions about viewing the. northern lights in Ireland?
+Have other questions about seeing the northern lights in Ireland?
 Let us know in the comments.

 Featured photo credit: Rita Wilson for Tourism Ireland